Billhook: Modern usage

 Billhooks are currently in common use by thatchers, coppicers, agricultural hurdle makers, charcoal burners and often by other traditional craftsmen, bushcraft, farmers and woodsmen.
 They are also the primary tool for hedgelayers.

+In the French Republican calendar, February 8 was named Serpette "Billhook".

 Military use

 In the medieval period a weapon similar to the halberd was called a bill or billhook.
 It consisted of a pole with a bill-like blade mounted below a spearhead, with spikes added to the back of the blade to increase the versatility of the weapon against cavalry and armour.
 The English, in particular, were known for using massed billmen rather than pikes or halberds in the Renaissance period, notably at the Battle of Flodden in 1513, when the Scottish king James IV was felled by an arrow and bill.

 The billhook is an issued tool in some armed forces (see fascine knife).
-It is used for cutting brushwood for making fascines (brushwood bundles) and gabions — originally for the construction of cannon emplacements, and later for machine gun emplacements.
+It is used for cutting brushwood for making fascines (brushwood bundles) and gabions – originally for the construction of cannon emplacements, and later for machine gun emplacements.
 It is also issued to the pioneer corps of most regiments.
 In the Indian Army, it is given the name "knife gabion".

 A non-military use as a weapon was a "pruning bill", described as the weapon used in the Pierre Rivière parricide case of 1835.

-The Finnish military engineer NCOs have a billhook as the part of their personal gear instead of field shovel.
+The Finnish military engineer NCOs have a billhook as the part of their personal gear instead of an entrenching tool.
 It also doubles as a sidearm.
 Officers have a field axe.